-For complex ecosystems such as the US West Coast, and other coastal upwelling systems where physical variables like temperature do not follow a simple monotonic gradient over broad geographic scales, it may be too simplistic to expect clear coast-wide trends in COG across multiple species as a result of climate change.
+For complex ecosystems such as the US west coast, and other coastal upwelling systems where physical variables like temperature do not follow a simple monotonic gradient over broad geographic scales, it may be too simplistic to expect clear coast-wide trends in COG across multiple species as a result of climate change.
 These coast-wide patterns are observed in systems with broader continental shelves such as the northeast US (Pinsky et al. 2013, Kleisner et al. 2016) where the major boundary currents are far from the coast.
-However, along coastlines with narrower continental margins, such as the US West Coast, fish may be able to find equivalent temperatures by moving much shorter distances perpendicular to the shelf break (Li et al. 2019).
+However, along coastlines with narrower continental margins, such as the US west coast, fish may be able to find equivalent temperatures by moving much shorter distances perpendicular to the shelf break (Li et al. 2019).
 Furthermore, population and community density distributions are inherently patchy, particularly for species associated with patchy reef habitats, meaning that detecting a redistribution over time may require careful examination of the microstructure of density distribution rather than a region-wide shift in mean density distribution.
-We encourage future research on species distribution shifts that begins with more specific and nuanced hypotheses regarding the expected response at shorter and perhaps longer time scales than those explored here, as spatially-explicit trends are likely to differ between intraannual, interannual, and interdecadal time scales.
-For example, event-scale analyses of the spatial trend could help test how different species population density distributions respond as a result of movement or demography to disease outbreaks, intensive harvesting, or extreme climate events such as marine heat waves.
+We encourage future research on species distribution shifts that begins with more specific and nuanced hypotheses regarding the expected response at shorter and perhaps longer time scales than those explored here, as spatially-explicit trends are likely to differ between intra-annual, inter-annual, and inter-decadal time scales.
+For example, event-scale analyses of the local trend could help test how different species population density distributions respond as a result of movement or demography to disease outbreaks, intensive harvesting, or extreme climate events such as marine heat waves.
 If climate change causes a global intensification of upwelling over longer time scales as some researchers predict (Bakun et al. 2010), one could hypothesize that density distributions will become patchier over time in response to increasing contrast in local physical conditions, or that distributions will shift deeper as larvae are transported further offshore before settling.

 The future of environmental conservation and natural resource management relies on greater incorporation of spatial information into models that inform such policies and into the decision-making process itself (Berger et al. 2017, Lowerre-Barbieri et al. 2019).
 By defining the geography of population trends and the breaks between clusters of locations with similar trends, our modeling framework provides a data-driven method to objectively define the spatial scale and boundaries for summarizing monitoring data and structuring these inputs to resource management models.
 This is an important advancement over non-spatial resource assessments or the reliance on the use of jurisdictional boundaries to structure resource assessments.
 Our vision is that these and subsequent methods for boundary detection will aid the development of spatial resource assessment models and stimulate further applications of such approaches to more disparate management solutions such as invasive species management.
 Furthermore, extensions of the methods presented here may lead to the creation and improvement of spatial indicators for monitoring factors affecting emergent ecological properties (e.g., Barnett et al. 2019 and references therein).
 Novel indicators of ecological stability could arise from metrics of the spatial structure of temporal trends or oscillations in population density (Kéfi et al. 2014, Walter et al. 2017), by drawing on the evidence that spatial heterogeneity can increase population and community stability by disrupting synchrony across space or among species (Huffaker 1958, Tilman and Kareiva 1997, Hassell 2000).